The Outsider (2018 film): Plot

 In 1954, nine years after the Pacific War, ex-United States Marine Corps Captain Nick Lowell is the only non-Japanese inmate in an Osaka prison.
 Most of his fellow inmates are yakuza criminals, recognizable by their irezumi tattoos.
 Nick saves a yakuza named Kiyoshi from being hanged to death.
-Shiromatsu, a yakuza clan to which Kiyoshi belongs, repays their debt for Nick saving Kiyoshi by arranging for Nick's early release.
-Once Nick was out of the prison gates, he was brought to the Shiromatsu's headquarters and was offered a job, a negotiation deal with Anthony Panetti, an American businessman with a deep hatred for the Japanese.
-However, Panetti has refused to negotiate a deal with the Shiromatsu but has agreed to a deal with a different clan, the Seizu, because they sent an American negotiator.
+The Shiromatsu-ikka, a yakuza family to which Kiyoshi belongs, repays their debt for Nick saving Kiyoshi by arranging for Nick's early release.
+Once Nick was out of the prison gates, he was brought to the Shiromatsu-ikka's headquarters and was offered a job, a negotiation deal with Anthony Panetti, an American businessman with a deep hatred for the Japanese.
+However, Panetti has refused to negotiate a deal with the Shiromatsu-ikka but has agreed to a deal with a different clan, the Seizu-kai, because they sent an American negotiator.
 Nick, angry at the results ends up violently beating Panetti on the head with a typewriter just a minute into the conversation instead, forcing Panetti to reconsider the deal.

-When a group of Seizu clan members arrive from Kobe to intimidate the Shiromatsu at their nightclub, Nick attacks one of them with a bottle after being belittled by one of the Seizu men which nearly causes a shootout.
-With the stack against them, the Seizu retreated.
+When a group of men of the Seizu-kai arrive from Kobe to intimidate the Shiromatsu-ikka at their nightclub, Nick attacks one of them with a bottle after being belittled by one of the Seizu men which nearly causes a shootout.
+With the stack against them, the Seizu-kai retreated.
 Kiyoshi takes a liking to Nick, giving him an expensive apartment to live in and a suit to wear.
-He further entrusts Nick with driving his drunk younger sister Miyu home after he catches her partying at the Shiromatsu club.
-Nick spends the night with her and slowly gets more involved with the Shiromatsu clan, becoming one of their enforcers alongside Kiyoshi.
+He further entrusts Nick with driving his drunk younger sister Miyu home after he catches her partying at the Shiromatsu-ikka's club.
+Nick spends the night with her and slowly gets more involved with the Shiromatsu-ikka clan, becoming one of their enforcers alongside Kiyoshi.
 He continues his relationship with Miyu and gets an irezumi tattoo on his back to match hers.